Solvable intermittent shell model of turbulence: Discussion: hidden symmetry and intermittency

 Finally, let us comment on the role of conservation laws such as the conservation of energy, which we ignored in our shell model.
 The energy cascade is an important constituent of real turbulence, which relates the energy input at large forcing scales with the energy dissipation at small viscous scales.
 For shell models, the energy is usually defined as $E = \sum |u_n|^2$.
 Since $|u_n| = |w_1\cdots w_n|$, the conservation of energy at small scales (large $n$) establishes relations among multipliers at distant scales.
 This explains why equations of motion for the multipliers become coupled~\cite{eyink2003gibbsian} but still maintaining the hidden symmetry (\ref{eqHS2})~\cite{mailybaev2021hidden}.
 This coupling greatly complicates the analysis but does not change the situation conceptually: the stationary probability distribution remains hidden-symmetric and this symmetry leads to the intermittency, as demonstrated numerically in \cite{mailybaev2020hidden}.
 In this case, the multipliers are not statistically independent in a spirit of Kolmogorov's theory of 1962~\cite{kolmogorov1962refinement}, but rather have correlations decaying at distant scales~\cite{benzi1993intermittency,eyink2003gibbsian}.
 Last but not least, one may expect that the coupling of multipliers induces chaotic and spontaneously stochastic behaviours~\cite{mailybaev2016spontaneously,thalabard2020butterfly,drivas2020statistical}.
 Further developments of our solvable model may help in understanding the mutual importance of these effects in turbulence.

-\textbf{Acknowledgments: } The author is grateful to Artem Raibekas for his help in the study of ergodicity, and to Theodore D. Drivas and Simon Thalabard for their comments on the manuscript.
+\textbf{Acknowledgments: } The author is grateful to Artem Raibekas for his help in the study of ergodicity, and to Theodore D. Drivas, Simon Thalabard and the anonymous reviewer for their comments on the manuscript.
 The work is supported by CNPq (grants 303047/2018-6, 406431/2018-3).